Hanley Castle: Hanley Castle High School

-The Grammar school, now a comprehensive school with a roll of about 1,000 pupils is located in the centre of Hanley Castle next to the village green.
+The Grammar school, now a comprehensive school with a roll of about 1200 pupils is located in the centre of Hanley Castle next to the village green.
 For much of the 20th century, the grammar school was a day and boarding school with a staff of about 15 and around 200 boys aged 11 to 18 who were admitted by selection only after passing the eleven-plus exam.
 Although government owned, it was run very much on the traditional lines of a typical English 'Public School'.
 In 1969 following changes in government education policy, the school developed more in the style of a comprehensive school with a focus on both academic and vocational education.
 The school serves not only Hanley Castle village itself, but also the nearby town of Upton upon Severn, and other local villages including Hanley Swan, Welland and Castlemorton and is one of three state secondary schools for Malvern children.
 In 2009, the school received an exceptionally good OFSTED report.
+In 2011 the school became an academy.